tuanvu-hq/music-tag-manager-demo/modules/music-tag-manager/docs/README.md

 npm run dev
 ```

+#### Issues

+If you encounter issues with `PGlite`, delete all contents of the `modules/music-tag-manager/v1/database/pglite` folder and restart the server.

 ### Intermediate Setup

 This method requires `Postgres` to be installed locally or running in a `Docker` image.
 Before installing and running the app, ensure you: